Kári Egilsson: Musical career

 Kári started writing music at an early age.
 Despite his formal training, he soon developed an interest in pop music.
 He started recording his first album, Palm Trees in the Snow, in 2021.
 Two singles from the album have been released but the album itself will come out in March 2023.

 Kári is working on a second pop album with producer Albert Finnbogason.
 He has also recorded a jazz album called Óróapúls with his own compositions which will be released in 2023.

 Kári is the recipient of ASCAP's Desmond Child Anthem award, given to young promising songwriters.
 At the award ceremony in 2018 he played his own composition for a full house in the Lincoln Center in New York.

 Kári writes his songs on piano or guitar.
 He does all his arrangements himself, vocal harmonies, horns and strings.
 He has also composed music for two five part television documentary programs, Siglufjörður, story of a town in 2019 and Bæir byggjast in 2022.

 Personal life

 Kári's parents are TV presenter Egill Helgason and Sigurveig Káradóttir, who is a chef.
 He was brought up in the center of the Reykjavík old town.

 Because of his studies, Kári has been going back and forth between Iceland and the United States.
-But his favorite country is Greece where he has spent summers since he was a baby.
+But according to him, his favorite country is Greece where he has spent summers since he was a baby.